andisearch/claude-switcher/README.md

 git tag -a vx.y.z -m "Release vx.y.z: Description" git push origin main && git push origin vx.y.z
 ```

+## Acknowledgments

+Thanks to the team at Anthropic for creating the awesome Claude Code, the fantastic Sonnet, Opus and Haiku models, and for their open source tools.
+Their efforts to support the open source community, and to make their models available across cloud providers are greatly appreciated.

+We are not associated with Anthropic in any way, other than being big fans of Claude Code.

+Huge thanks also to the Startups teams at Microsoft Azure, AWS and Google Cloud for their generous support of Andi and startups in general.

+And very special thanks to Britton Winterrose and Ryan Merket at Microsoft for going above and beyond to help keep Andi running!
+Without their support this project would not be possible.

 ## Authors